Asian stocks fall after Australia inflation accelerates

 AP Business Writer

-BEIJING (AP) — Asian stock markets fell Wednesday after Australian inflation increased, highlighting global pressure for prices to rise, while investors looked ahead to U.S. economic growth data due out this week.
+BEIJING (AP) — Global stock markets fell Wednesday after Australian inflation rose to a six-year high and a Chinese newspaper warned more real estate developers are likely to default on bonds, while investors looked ahead to U.S. economic growth data due out this week.

+On Wall Street, futures for the benchmark S&P 500 index and the Dow Jones Industrial Average were off 0.1%.

-Wall Street’s S&P 500 index rose 0.2% on Tuesday to its second high in two days, driven by strong earnings reports by some major companies.
+On Tuesday, the S&P 500 index rose 0.2% to its second high in two days, driven by strong earnings reports by some major companies.
+The Dow and Nasdaq composite edged up less than 0.1%.

+In Asia, the Shanghai Composite Index fell 1% to 3,562.31 after reports that China has halted freight trains bound to and from Europe due to border congestion.
+Also Tuesday, Washington revoked the license of a unit of state-owned China Telecom Ltd. to operate in the United States as a security risk.

-Australia’s underlying inflation rose by 0.7 percentage points to an annual rate of 2.1% in the three months ending in September, the government reported.
-Fuel costs rose by a record 7.1%.
+Sydney’s S&P ASX 200 ended less than 0.1% higher after the Australian government reported underlying inflation accelerated by unexpectedly strong 0.7 percentage points to an annual rate of 2.1% in the three months ending in September.

-Investors worry rising inflation as economies recover from the coronavirus pandemic might put pressure on central banks to roll back economic stimulus that is boosting stock prices.

 “A jump in Australian core inflation highlighted intensifying cost pressures in the global economy,” said Anderson Alves of ActivTrades in a report.